asimwe1/rust_chatapp/site/guide/5-responses.md

 type that implements `Serialize` and serializes into an `Object` value, such as structs, `HashMaps`, and others.

-Rocket searches for a template with the given name in the [configurable] `template_dir` directory.
-Templating support in Rocket is engine agnostic.
-The engine used to render a template depends on the template file's extension.
-For example, if a file ends with `.hbs`, Handlebars is used, while if a file ends with `.tera`, Tera is used.

-When your application is compiled in `debug` mode (without the `--release` flag passed to `cargo`), templates are automatically reloaded when they are modified.
-This means that you don't need to rebuild your application to observe template
-changes: simply refresh!
-In release builds, reloading is disabled.

-For templates to be properly registered, the template fairing must be attached to the instance of Rocket.
-The [Fairings](../fairings) sections of the guide provides more information on fairings.
+For a template to be renderable, it must first be registered.
+The `Template` fairing automatically registers all discoverable templates when attached.T he [Fairings](../fairings) sections of the guide provides more information on fairings.
 To attach the template fairing, simply call `.attach(Template::fairing())` on an instance of `Rocket` as follows:

 ```rust
 fn main() {